R. David Middlebrook Achievement Award

 The IEEE PELS R. David Middlebrook Achievement Award honors an individual who has accomplished outstanding contributions in the technical field of power electronics within one or more subfields, such as modeling and control, design-oriented analysis, development, simulation, and application of electronic devices, passive components, analog sensing, and power circuits for inverters, converters, and motor drives in all power levels.

 - Bronze medal

-- A one-time honorarium of USD 5,000
+- An honorarium of USD 5,000

 - Reimbursement of up to USD 1,000 towards the recipient's necessary conference registration, travel, and accommodation costs incurred to attend the award ceremony

-***Please note: 3 to 5 endorsement letters will be required and must contain the following: name, title, contact data, endorser's main field of interest, the relationship between the endorser and nominee, nominee's achievements for the selection criteria indicated in the award description, the reason why the endorser personally recommends the nominee, endorser's signature, and date.
+***Please note: 3 to 5 endorsement letters will be required and must contain the following: name, title, contact data, endorser's main field of interest, the relationship between the endorser and nominee, nominee's achievements for the selection criteria indicated in the award description, the reason why the endorser personally recommends the nominee, endorser's signature, and date.***

 The portal to submit applications is now open.
-Please submit your nomination by 31 March 2023.
+Please submit your nomination by 31 March 2024.